RubixML/ML/README.md

 	- **Manifold Learning** is used in visualizing high dimensional datasets, embedding sparse feature representations, and reducing model size by producing a low dimensional representation of the original feature space.

 ### Obtaining Data
 Machine learning projects typically begin with a question.
-For example, you might want to answer the question "who of my friends are most likely to stay married to their spouse?"
+For example, you might want to answer the question "who of my friends are most likely to stay married to their partner?"
 One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful marriage looks like.
 Later, you can use that model to make predictions based on the answers you get from your friends.
 Specifically, the answers you collect are called *features* and they constitute measurements of some phenomena being observed.
 The number of features in a sample is called the *dimensionality* of the sample.
 For example, a sample with 20 features is said to be *20 dimensional*.

 An alternative to collecting data yourself is to download one of the many open datasets that are free to use from a public repository.
 The advantages of using a public dataset is that, usually, the data has already been cleaned and prepared for you.
 We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php) as a great place to get started with using open source datasets.